 Built in 1871 and completely refurbished in the late 1990s to repair earthquake damage, the neoclassical cathedral, topped by a corrugated tin dome, isn't terribly interesting outside.
 But inside are patterned floor tiles, stained-glass windows depicting various saints and apostles, and framed polychrome bas-reliefs illustrating the Stations of the Cross.
 A magnificent 1891 Belgian pipe organ fills the church with music.
 The renovation did away with one small time-honored tradition: rather than light real votive candles, the faithful now deposit a 100-colón coin illuminating a bulb in a row of tiny electric candles.

 The interior of the small Capilla del Santísimo (Chapel of the Host) on the cathedral's north side evokes ornate old Catholicism, much more so than the main sanctuary itself.
 A marble statue of Pope John Paul II stands guard over the garden on the building's north side.
 Masses are held throughout the day on Sunday starting at 7 am, with one in English each Saturday at 4 pm.
 Although not technically part of the cathedral complex, a small statue of Holocaust victim Anne Frank graces the pedestrian mall on the building's south side.
 It was donated by the Embassy of the Netherlands.

 C. Central, Avdas.
-2–4, San José, 10104, Costa Rica
+2–4, San José, San José, 10104, Costa Rica